Producer, Information Morning Saint John.

-Colin McPhail is the producer of Information Morning Saint John.
+Colin McPhail is a journalist with CBC News based in Saint John.
+He is the producer of Information Morning Saint John.
 You can reach him at email@example.com.

 Latest from Colin McPhail